chadbrewbaker/ebpftalk/README.md

 * Bolt/propeller - link permuations and live function splitting for cache efficency - can we eBPF to re-link on the fly for iterative code (molecular dynamics, CFD, ..., rebuilds of a codebase) ?

+* eBPF feedback to generate upstream AST matchers for static lints in the CI.

+* eBPF expectation tests - could we have eBPF in the browser?
+Analoge to Neo - re-writing the IO?
+Could eBPF be used to create a jHipster on steroids?